weaveworks/scope/site/installing.md

 Your cluster must support also [DaemonSets](https://github.com/kubernetes/kubernetes/blob/master/docs/design/daemon.md).
 DaemonSets are necessary to ensure that each Kubernetes node can run a Scope Probe.

-To enable them in an existing cluster, add the `--runtime-config=extensions/v1beta1/daemonsets=true` argument to the [apiserver](https://github.com/kubernetes/kubernetes/blob/master/docs/admin/kube-apiserver.md)'s configuration.
+To enable DaemonSets in an existing cluster, add the `--runtime-config=extensions/v1beta1/daemonsets=true` argument to the [apiserver](https://github.com/kubernetes/kubernetes/blob/master/docs/admin/kube-apiserver.md)'s configuration.
 This is normally found in the `/etc/kubernetes/manifest/kube-apiserver.manifest`file after a restart of [the apiserver and controller manager](https://github.com/kubernetes/kubernetes/issues/18656) has occurred.
 If you are creating a new cluster, set `KUBE_ENABLE_DAEMONSETS=true` in your cluster configuration.

+Note that prior to Kubernetes version 1.2 DaemonSets would fail to schedule pods on unschedulable nodes (typically the master).
+This will result in the probe not running on that node.
+See [#1030](https://github.com/weaveworks/scope/issues/1030) for more information.
+We advise you to use Kubernetes version 1.2 or higher.

 **Install Scope on your cluster**